ufko-org/wapp/README.md

 fork is not meant to fix issues in the original project but simply to adapt it to my own use.
 If someone finds these additions useful, they are welcome to use this version; otherwise, they can stick with the original.
-All changes are documented in this *README.md* file.
+My changes are documented in this *README.md* file.
+For everything else, refer to the original documentation.

 ## Interpreter Changes